 perimeter arming - an arming option that allows the user to turn on only the perimeter portion of their protection.
-Perimeter arming allows unrestricted movements within the interior of the protected areas by leaving the interior devices disarmed.

-permanent schedules - programmable schedules intended for such applications as late to close annunciation and auto arming.
+Perimeter arming allows unrestricted movements within the interior of the protected areas by permanent schedules - programmable schedules intended for such applications as late to close annunciation and auto arming.
 Permanent schedules can also be programmed to restrict codes that have certain authority levels to disarming the system only during selected times.